-- 1. Select the budget category using the dropdown menu.
-There are twelve (12) categories for selection: - a.
-Building Expenses This subcategory is for building or office rent or lease expenses. - b.
-Telecommunications This subcategory is for cell phones, office phones, conference calling, etc. - c.
-Office Expenses This subcategory is for expenses related to postage, copying, etc. - d.
-Computer and Software This subcategory is for expenses related to the purchase of computers, computer peripherals, software packages and software licenses. - Enforcement Supplies/Equipment Equipment for the project/program may include any fixed, movable or expendable items including furniture, furnishings, specialized equipment, etc. Please note: If a single item equipment cost is over \$5,000 each, it is considered Equipment and must be budgeted under the Equipment category, not the Supplies and Operating budget. - f.
-Uniform Expenses This subcategory is for expenses related to uniform procurement as necessary to perform auto theft law enforcement duties. - g.
-Vehicle Supply and Maintenance This subcategory is for expenses related to supplies and maintenance for law enforcement vehicles used for auto theft task forces. - h.
-Registration Fees This subcategory is to cover the expense of fees related to conferences and trainings. - i.
-Membership Fees This subcategory is to cover the expense of fees related to the position such as, memberships, dues, etc. - j.
-Community Education This subcategory is for supplies, materials, venue, and food expenses related to educating the community on auto theft awareness. - k.
+- A. Select the budget category using the dropdown menu.
+There are twelve (12) categories for selection: - 1.
+Building Expenses This subcategory is for building or office rent or lease expenses. - 2.
+Telecommunications This subcategory is for cell phones, office phones, conference calling, etc. - 3.
+Office Expenses This subcategory is for expenses related to postage, copying, etc. - 4.
+Computer and Software This subcategory is for expenses related to the purchase of computers, computer peripherals, software packages and software licenses. - 5.
+Enforcement Supplies/Equipment Equipment for the project/program may include any fixed, movable or expendable items including furniture, furnishings, specialized equipment, etc. Please note: If a single item equipment cost is over \$5,000 each, it is considered Equipment and must be budgeted under the Equipment category, not the Supplies and Operating budget. - 6.
+Uniform Expenses This subcategory is for expenses related to uniform procurement as necessary to perform auto theft law enforcement duties. - 7.
+Vehicle Supply and Maintenance This subcategory is for expenses related to supplies and maintenance for law enforcement vehicles used for auto theft task forces. - 8.
+Registration Fees This subcategory is to cover the expense of fees related to conferences and trainings. - 9.
+Membership Fees This subcategory is to cover the expense of fees related to the position such as, memberships, dues, etc. - 10.
+Community Education This subcategory is for supplies, materials, venue, and food expenses related to educating the community on auto theft awareness. - 11.
 Investigative Funds This subcategory is for costs associated with performing auto theft investigations.
-For example, informant pay, informant meal costs, etc. - I. Training/Meeting Expenses This subcategory is for costs associated with providing trainings and/or holding meetings.
-Example: of use venue, supplies and materials, meals, etc. - 2.
-Select the Priority from the drop down window (e.g., Critical Funding, Essential Funding, or Supplemental Funding). - 3.
-Enter the Item Name. - 4.
-Enter the Average Unit Cost. - 5.
-Enter the Number of Units. - 6.
-Calculate the Line Item Request. - 7.
-Remember to use whole dollars.
+For example, informant pay, informant meal costs, etc. - 12.
+Training/Meeting Expenses This subcategory is for costs associated with providing trainings and/or holding meetings.
+Example: of use venue, supplies and materials, meals, etc. - B. Select the Priority from the drop down window (e.g., Critical Funding, Essential Funding, or Supplemental Funding). - C. Enter the Item Name. - D. Enter the Average Unit Cost. - E. Enter the Number of Units. - F. Calculate the Line Item Request. - G. Remember to use whole dollars.